andrebergvind/big-tech-financial-analysis/sql/sql-analysis-process.md

 Google had the second highest current ratio and lowest debt equity ratio.
 Intel was in the bottom in all profitability ratios, and has minus in free cash flow per share.

+After concluding the initial exploratory analysis made with SQL, the dataset was transferred to Tableau for further in-depth analysis.
+The full analysis can be accessed here: [Full Analysis](../README.md#analysis)

 Finally the analysis examined the earnings per share growth from 2021 to 2022.